Macro Photography: A beginners guide.

 If you’re working with fast moving subjects, remember that your aperture should allow for you to obtain a fast enough shutter speed that you’ll be able to freeze the motion.

-If you’re struggling to balance your aperture and shutter speed remember you can adjust your ISO to compensate, but beware of noise creeping into your image.
+If you’re struggling to balance your aperture and shutter speed remember you can adjust your ISO settings to compensate, but beware of noise creeping into your image.

 You should also shoot in manual focus.
 When shooting at shallow depth of field your camera can sometimes struggle to focus on the exact spot you want it to.
 Just 1mm can make a major difference when you’re working with a shallow depth of field at high magnification.